Robert L. Hirsch: Tokamak

 Hirsch started at the AEC during a period of time known as "the doldrums".
-After early machines in the 1950s suggested that fusion was a relatively simple matter, larger machines build during the later 1950s universally failed as the fuel was found to leak from them at furious rates.
+After early machines in the 1950s suggested that fusion was a relatively simple matter, larger machines built during the later 1950s universally failed as the fuel was found to leak from them at furious rates.
 This was not entirely unexpected; during World War II experiments during the Manhattan Project suggested such leakage was common and led to the Bohm diffusion rule.
 If true, a practical fusion machine was likely impossible.
 Most researchers concluded that the Bohm limit was not fundamental and simply a side-effect of the particular machines in question.
 But by the 1960s, with no improvements in sight, even Lyman Spitzer, one of fusion's greatest proponents, eventually concluded Bohm diffusion was a law.

 But by 1969 there were signs things were not so hopeless.
 In 1965 during an international meeting on fusion in the UK, Soviet researchers presented preliminary data from a new style of machine known as the tokamak that they suggested was beating the Bohm limit.
 This was dismissed out of hand by the other teams at the meeting.
 Then, in 1968, a US machine known as the multipole built at General Atomics also clearly beat the limit, by about 20 times.
 At the next international fusion meeting in the summer of 1968, the Soviets presented three more years of data from their tokamaks that showed them beating Bohm by 50 times and producing temperatures about 100 times that of other machines.

 Once again the Soviet results were met with skepticism, but this time Lev Artsimovich was ready.
 During this period the UK fusion teams had been developing a new diagnostic technique using lasers that Artsimovich had already publicly called "brilliant".
 He invited the team to bring the system to Russia, to the heart of their bomb-making labs, to make their own measurements.
 The team, "the Culham Five" made a confidential call to the AEC in the summer of 1969: the machine worked, it was even better than the Soviet measurements.

 When the results were made known to the US labs, Hirsch was upset to find considerable pushback.
 In particular, Harold Furth of the Princeton Plasma Physics Laboratory continued to make a string of complaints about the results to the point of raising Hirsch's ire.
 Furth's boss, Mel Gottlieb, eventually convinced him to convert their Model C stellarator to a tokamak, even if just to prove the Soviets wrong.
 It didn't; the newly rechristened Symmetric Tokamak proved the results correct once again.
 By October 1969, Bishop had approved five new tokamak projects.